John Deere 445

 Okay, for the record, the hook is set.
 I am not going to quit on this until the job is done.
 I’m in for the duration.
 I will not be beaten.
 For the time being Winston Churchill has nothing on me when it comes to resolve.

 Off comes the mower deck.
 The 10 point inspection begins with greasing all the fittings and there are quite a few.
 With that done the deck goes back on the tractor and the test spin is no better.
 My wife stops by and tells me that the dealer says it is usually the bearings (for the blades) that go bad.
-I gave those a spin when I had the belt off and everything was solid and smooth…but this is a 20 year old machine that has been rode hard and put away wet.
+I gave those a spin when I had the belt off and everything was solid and smooth…but this is a 20-year-old machine that has been ridden hard and put away wet.
 It was not the bearings.

 I pull on this and push on that.
-I decide to check the oil level in the gear box.
-The whole gearbox moves when I put a wrech to it.
+I decided to check the oil level in the gearbox.
+The whole gearbox moves when I put a wrench to it.
 That is not right.
-After a brief inspection I notice that four of the five bolts that hold the gearbox to the deck are missing.
+After a brief inspection, I notice that four of the five bolts that hold the gearbox to the deck are missing.
 Wow!

-I think I’ve got the problem.
-Unfortunately these are metric and I don’t have many metric bolts on hand but for some reason I had 4 short bolts.
-Yipee!
+I think I’ve found the problem.
+Unfortunately, these are metric and I don’t have many metric bolts on hand but for some reason, I had 4 short bolts.
 I bolted up the deck and put it back on the tractor and reported to my wife I probably solved the problem of the shake.
 I would look at it again tomorrow.

-With the deck back on the tractor I go out to the yard and drop and engage the deck.
+With the deck back on the tractor, I go out to the yard and drop and engage the deck.
 No power.
-Well at least I know it is not the deck any more.
+Well, at least I know it is not the deck anymore.
 I’ll let it go for tonight and revisit things in the morning.
 But I can’t let it go.
 Once, years ago, our motor home lost high gear.
 I thought about it as I rumbled down the road, the engine squealing.
 It dawned on me this was an old engine and transmission.
 Just maybe the transmission fluid was low.
 I stopped at the farm store and bought some transmission fluid.
-I left the lot with with a new gear: 3 high.
-So with great optimism I check the dip stick on the transmission.
+I left the lot with a new gear: 3 high.
+So with great optimism, I check the dip stick on the transmission.
 It’s normal.
 Off to the house to report we have a completely rebuilt mower deck with newly sharpened blades.